refinery29/api-standards/README.md

 ```

-### Attempt to retrieve a resource that doesn't exist?
+### Attempt to retrieve a resource that doesn't exist

 #### Request